-Cold heading is basically putting metal in a die and hammering it and is different to hot forging where the metal is heated before (hammering) forming.
+Cold heading is putting metal in a die and hammering it and is different to hot forging where the metal is heated before hammering.
 Cold heading and other methods of cold forming cause the metal to deform at room temperature.

 Upsetting, another term for heading includes forming a bulge in a cylindrical part, as well as forming a head on one end.
 Using sophisticated tooling can producing combinations of upsetting and extrusion when the punch hits each station, a cold forming machine can produce complex parts with dimensional tolerances and surface finishes rivalling those achieved with machining; and at the rate of many hundreds per minute.
 Cold-formed parts exhibit excellent strength, as the material flows into its final form, rather than being cut by machining.

 Bolt Cold forming

 The majority of fasteners are forged or formed, on high-speed, mass production forging machines, this allows low production costs.
 For many low strength steel and stainless steel fasteners, the manufacturing route simply consists of cold forging a finished shape, thread rolling and then plating or surface treating the fastener product.
 Higher strength steel fasteners, heat treatment is required after forging.
 This represents a substantial cost and is a critical process in ensuring the correct class and performance of the finished fastener.